LinkORB Engineering

 Creating and reviewing pull requests in [#git]

-Creating or reviewing a pull request (PR) of other teammates is an important part of working at LinkORB.
-While the team is always looking to automate adherence to styling and quality standards through the use of linters and other quality assurance tooling, human focus and review will always be required.
+Creating and reviewing pull requests (PRs) are important parts of collaborating on projects through LinkORB’s Git repositories.
+While the team is always looking to automate adherence to styling and quality standards using linters and other quality assurance tooling, human focus and review will always be required.

 The purpose of this guide is to provide an outline of: